gridconnect-official/RazerChroma/README.md

 - Try restarting the router as well.

 **Can I control the On/Off, colour effects of my Chroma-compatible Grid Connect devices on the Grid Connect Desktop App?**
-- No, the Grid Connect Desktop app can only act as a connect for the Razer Chroma functions.
+- No, the Grid Connect Desktop app only acts as a connecter for the Razer Chroma function.
 If you wish to control the devices, please use the Grid Connect mobile app.

 **My Chroma-compatible Grid Connect devices are not turning off/can't control on the Grid Connect mobile app**
 - Ensure that Razer Chroma sync is switched off on your PC before controlling your Chroma-compatible Grid Connect devices on the Grid Connect mobile app.